fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 Therefore, to understand the PipelineRun resource we have to check its reconciler implementation at `pkg/reconciler/pipelinerun/pipelinerun.go`.

 Before diving into the code I wanted to take a break and play around with the functionality first.
-While doing so I noticed the "Edit an run" button of my existing PipelineRun.
-It presented a nicely readable and editable yaml file containing the definition of my PipelineRun resource:
+While doing so I noticed the "Edit and run" button of my existing PipelineRun.
+It presented a nicely readable and editable YAML file containing the definition of my PipelineRun resource:

 ![](yamlEdit.png)